 - 1. To cleanse the land of non-native exotic species, particularly in the seed bank. - 2.
 To redeposit a wide variety of native seeds, such that the land responds to disturbance with native germination, particularly with small post-disturbance forbs (please see our species list). - 3.
-To produce a varietal, dense, and beautiful groundcover that is productive for insects and wildlife. - 4.
+To produce a varied, dense, and beautiful groundcover that is productive for insects and wildlife. - 4.
 To mitigate erosion damage, and stabilize slopes. - 5.
 To observe genetic processes during colonization of and adaptation to the site. - 6.
 To improve native plant restoration technology in a cost-effective manner. - 7.
-To harmonize successional processes of "wildland" habitat with agro-urban civilization given that modern demands upon the landscape differ from those of aboriginal tribes.
-People don't eat many acorns, but perhaps they would have fewer allergies if they did. - 8.
+To harmonize successional processes of "wildland" habitat with agro-urban land use given that modern demands upon the landscape differ from those of aboriginal tribes.
+People don't eat many acorns, but perhaps they would have fewer allergies if they ate an acorn tortilla upon occasion. - 8.
 To restore aboriginal soil conditions and manage them to improve productivity. - 9.
-To return excess biomass to the soil system with recycled carbon and cellulose. - 10.
+To return excess biomass to the soil system in a stabile form. - 10.
 To increase our knowledge of the relationships between migratory species and native foods, including insects. - 11.
 To establish precedents in law for freedom of action in demonstrably-responsible habitat restoration research and process development toward establishing TRULY free-enterprise environmental management. - 12.
 To precipitate a cultural transformation that invests the public in the health of the land around them.